PlaidWeb/publ-site/content/faq.md

 ### What is Publ, anyway?

-Publ is a website **publ**ishing system.
-Think of it as filling a similar niche as [Movable Type](http://movabletype.org) or [Wordpress](http://wordpress.org), but with a focus on heterogenous content and flexibility, and with simple content management principles.
+Publ is a website **publ**ishing system, with a focus on heterogenous content and flexibility, and with simple content management principles.

 For [my own personal site](http://beesbuzz.biz/) I need to be able to manage comics, music, art, photography, a blog, and who knows what else as in a simple, uniform manner, while also supporting [IndieWeb](http://indieweb.org) principles.

 ### Is Publ a CMS?

 That depends on how you define "CMS."
-At its core, it is one -- it manages and renders content to be published to a website, after all -- but the term "CMS" has a history of implying something more complicated, with an integrated end-to-end asset management pipeline and database-driven post editor.
+At the most basic, it is one -- it manages and renders content to be published to a website, after all -- but the term "CMS" has a history of implying something more complicated, with an integrated end-to-end asset management pipeline and database-driven post editor.

 I do sometimes refer to Publ as a CMS but for the above reason I prefer to think of it as a "publishing system" or "like a static site generator, but dynamic."

 ### Why not just use one of the many existing publishing systems?

+Oh, gosh, yes, there *are* [a lot of publishing systems](https://en.wikipedia.org/wiki/List_of_content_management_systems) out there!
+Movable Type, Wordpress, Pelican, Jekyll/Octopress, Drupal, GetSimple, not to mention proprietary hosted ones like Tumblr, Facebook, SquareSpace, Wix, Remixer, as well as the old-school hand-written HTML or PHP-with-minor-templating...

-I actually have played around with a lot of them, and have historically mostly used Movable Type for running my sites in the past.
+I actually have played around with a lot of them, and have historically mostly used [Movable Type](http://movabletype.org) for running my own sites.
 Don't get me wrong, a lot of these platforms have a lot going for them, and work very well for a lot of people!
 But none of them really fit into the niche I was looking for, with this particular combination of features: